Borneo thrush

 The Borneo thrush (Turdus poliocephalus seebohmi), also known as the mountain blackbird or locally in Dusun as Luhui tana, is a bird in the thrush family.
-It is a subspecies of the island thrush (Turdus poliocephalus) endemic to the island of Borneo.
+It is a subspecies of the island thrush (Turdus poliocephalus, sensu lato) endemic to the island of Borneo.

 Description

 The Borneo thrush is mainly dark brown in colour.
 The flanks, lower breast and belly are rufous, with a white vent.
 It is about 23 cm in length.
 Its bill, eye-ring and legs are deep yellow.
 Males and females are similar in size and appearance.

 Distribution and habitat

 The subspecies is found only on the higher levels of Mount Kinabalu (4,095 m), normally from about 2,100 m asl upwards to the limits of vegetation, as well as around the summits of Mount Trus Madi (2,642 m) and Mount Tambuyukon (2,579 m), all of which lie in the state of Sabah, Malaysia.
 The habitat ranges from cold, wet and mossy montane forest up to, on Kinabalu, almost bare rock at about 3,200 m asl.